drengskapur/fastmcp-runner/docs/configuration.md

 The registry hostname is extracted from this value automatically for authentication.
 Both tag references (`:latest`) and digest references (`@sha256:...`) are supported.

+**Validation**: The value may only contain lowercase and uppercase letters, digits, periods, dashes, underscores, slashes, colons, and `@`.
+Images without a registry prefix (e.g., `myapp:latest` instead of `docker.io/library/myapp:latest`) will trigger a warning but are allowed.

 ### `PORT`

 The port number for the MCP server.
-Must be an integer between 1 and 65535.

 ```
 PORT=8000
 ```

 This value is passed to your application as the `PORT` environment variable and is used for the container's health check.

+**Validation**: Must be a numeric string representing an integer between 1 and 65535.
+Non-numeric values or out-of-range ports cause immediate failure with a descriptive error message.

 ## Authentication